 A recent prospective cohort study examined the relationship between consumption of a Mediterranean diet (high in fruit, vegetables, PUFA and protein predominately from fish, legumes and nuts) and the risk of developing CD in a prospective cohort study of 83,147 Swedish adults [52].
 They found a dose-effect relationship, with those most adherent to the Mediterranean diet having a lower risk of developing CD.
-A cohort study of 39,511 young women examined their dietary intake during high school and subsequent development of IBD over a 19 year follow up.
-They found that compared to women who consumed <10 g/day of fish during high school, those with an intake of $\geq$ 30 g/day had a 57% lower risk of CD [46].
+A study examined the dietary intake of 39,511 young women during high school and subsequent development of IBD over 19 year follow up.
+They found that compared to women who consumed <10 g/day of fish during high school, those with an intake of \geq 30 g/day had a 57% lower risk of CD [46].
 Fish intake did not appear to modulate UC risk.